Direct Primary Care: What It Is, Its Main Benefits, and How to Start a DPC Practice

 • Hybrid Model: This combines elements of both the subscription and cash-pay models, offering flexibility in payment structures.

-Determining the appropriate fee for your services is an important step.
+Determining the appropriate DPC pricing is an important step.
 While there's no definitive right or wrong value, it varies based on several factors:

 • Operational costs, including staff salaries, facility expenses, technology, etc.